davidcoles/vc5/README.md

 legacy hardware appliances.
 It allows a service with a Virtual IP address (VIP) to be distributed to a set of real servers.
-Real servers might run the service themselves or work as proxies for another layer of servers (eg. HAProxy serving as a Layer 7 router and SSL offload).
+Real servers might run the service themselves or work as proxies for another layer of servers (eg. HAProxy serving as a Layer 7 HTTP router/SSL offload).
 The VIP needs to be configured on a loopback device on real server, eg.: `ip a add 192.168.101.1/32 dev lo`